 Licensing for MSW Graduates

 Some states allow bachelor’s level graduates to become licensed upon graduation and completion of an exam and experience requirements, but most begin licensure at the master’s level.
-Depending on which state a student resides, he or she may be qualified for licensure after only a bachelor’s degree.
+Depending on which state a student resides in, he or she may be qualified for licensure after only a bachelor’s degree.
 Researching individual state requirements will ensure that applicants are knowledgeable of what their state requires and prepared for the road to licensure as they move along.

-Social Work Licensure
+Social Work Licensures

 Micro Social Work Degree

 Micro social work is a classification of social work that considers individuals and small groups as direct clients for practice.
 This sector of social work can include working with people on a personal setting, helping them to connect with resources in the community that can improve their quality of life.
-Some common duties of micro social workers may include providing assistance to families that are seeking assistance with food or housing, advocating for juveniles during court proceedings, or working individually with people that have struggles with drug addiction or criminal behavior.
-Most of the work completed within this area of social work is concerned with the well-being of individual people or families.
+Some common duties of micro social workers may include:

 Top Degrees for Micro Social Work: